alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

    extensively for ease of operation and to mess with time synchronicity.
 Signal waits have also been used for this to allow for threads to work one after the other when they are called respectively.

 Task 6 (Everyone): Achieved.
-Spin-locks justified in the code

 Task 7 (Ryan and Alfonso):Achieved. net.cpp includes the functions to send data to azure and to react to some commands.
    Four string commands are needed in azure.
-   Command: performs the task including the LED matrix and the functions latest, buffered and flush
+   Command: performs the task including the LED matrix and the functions latest, buffered and flush For the LED matrix write in the command:
+   L : plots light level graph
+   T : plots temperature
+   P : plots pressure
+   For the other functions write: latest buffer flush

+   For the other commands:
    LightAlarmSP: sets the new thresholds for the light level
    TemperatureAlarmSP: sets the new thresholds for the temperature
    PressureAlarmSP: sets the new thresholds for the pressure For the thresholds, send from azure h and the integer wanted (without spaces or symbols) for the high threshold and l and the integer for low threshold.

 Task 8 (Ryan and Alfonso): Partially chieved.
 Send date, time and sensor measurements to azure.
 Sensor measurements are ploted in graphs using telemetry in azure.
 It doesnt host information on an internal web page.